bfrg/vim-jqplay/README.md

 ## Configuration

-Options are set in either the buffer-local dictionary `b:jqplay`, or the global dictionary `g:jqplay`.
+Options are set in either the buffer-local dictionary `b:jqplay` (specified for `json` filetypes), or the global dictionary `g:jqplay`.

-**Note:** The buffer-variable `b:jqplay` needs to be specified for `json` filetypes, for example, in `after/ftplugin/json.vim`

 The following entries can be set:

 | Key        | Description                 | Default                          |
 | ---------- | --------------------------- | -------------------------------- |